Ryunhwan/Petbe/README.md

 First, insert a dongle on Raspi any USB port
 ```
 lsusb                         Check dongle connect
-hciconfig                     Check dongle port number(Maybe inner Bluetooth is hci0, new dongle is hci1)
+hciconfig                     Check dongle port number(inner Bluetooth is hci0, new dongle is hci1)
 ```

 Swap two port number. if you skip, you'll get an error in code